sdemchenko/kyiv-table-tennis/schedule_en.md

 * 11:30 AM.
 "Pokolinnia".
 A non-ranking tournament 0-100.
 * 12:00 PM - 2:15 PM.
 Sports School #23.
 A ladder competition.
 * 12:00 PM.
 "Volia".
 A ranking tournament 0-20.
-  * June 15: no tournament due to lack of players
 * 3:00 PM.
 DBK-4 Sports Complex.
 A ladder competition.
 * 3:00 PM.
 "Orion".
 A tournament.
 * 3:00 PM.
 "Volia".
 A ranking tournament 0-40.
-  * June 15: probably no tournament due to lack of players
 * 4:00 PM - 8:00 PM.
 "Pechersk".
 A ladder competition.
 * 6:20 PM - 9:00 PM.
 "Orion".
 A ladder competition.
 * 7:00 PM - 10:30 PM.
 "Volia".
 An evening ladder competition.